Here’s What Perfume You Should Buy Based on Your London Borough

+You love going out, but only to places without signage.
+You will queue for 45 minutes for anchovies on toast if it’s served by someone who used to DJ.
+You say things like “I just love natural wine” and mean it in both a gustatory and emotional sense.
+Everything you own is either handmade or algorithmically chosen.
+Your go-to coffee order is an iced Americano with oat milk and a shot of lavender syrup.

+You are on Hinge, but all your photos are deliberately blurry.
+You read terms and conditions, not because you care, but because you’re curious how it’ll all end.
+You are slightly chaotic, extremely self-aware, and when you ghost people, it’s with a heavy heart and a full tarot spread.

-It's impossible not to have an opinion on Vyrao's Witchy Woo—much like the brand's other singular scents.
-This is a deep, earthy fragrance, featuring Moroccan orris absolute, thorny rose, nutmeg, cinnamon and black pepper.
-At the base, it unfolds with a mix of grounding patchouli, frankincense, opoponax oil, white musk and carrot seed oil; calling courage and creativity to the fore.
-And for the spiritually inclined, this scent contains a supercharged Herkimer diamond crystal energised by the brand's healer, Louise Mita.
-This stone is known to clear, amplify and raise energy.
+Vyrao's Witchy Woo is a deep, earthy fragrance, featuring Moroccan orris absolute, thorny rose, nutmeg, cinnamon and black pepper.
+Plus, it contains a supercharged Herkimer diamond crystal energised by the brand's healer, Louise Mita, to clear, amplify and raise energy.

-It's hard to name a perfume as disruptive as Escentric Molecules' Molecule 01, which launched back in 2006.
-Nearly 20 years later, it is the most (pleasantly) confounding and singular fragrance I've ever smelled—and it's different on everyone.
-It consists of 100 per cent of the synthetic "molecule" Iso E Super, and is designed to caramelise with your own smell to create a signature, personal scent.
-Oh, and it's said to cause animal magnetism—and I agree, it's intoxicatingly mysterious.
+It's hard to name a perfume as disruptive as Escentric Molecules' Molecule 01.
+With 100 per cent of the synthetic "molecule" Iso E Super, it is designed to caramelise with your own smell to create a signature, personal scent.
+Oh, and it's said to cause animal magnetism.

 We may be speaking about West London, but Fendi's excellent new perfume was crafted to evoke Rome, the eternal city, after dark—as seen through the eyes of jeweller Delfina Delettrez Fendi.
 Inspired by the movement of water over a marble fountain—and the feel of jewels on the skin—this scent packs a heady punch of saline, aquatic minerality, which is enhanced by fresh juniper, and subtle metallic notes to signify lucky coins tossed into the fountain.